joanmiespada/TravelAgency-business-case/cases/travelagency/ta008-startquestions-assets.md

 ## Bootstrapping

 - Testing strategies:
+  - Manual QA?
   - TDD mindset or no?
   - Unit test and code coverage thersholds
-  - BDD with product
+  - BDD with product folks
-  - Integration tests
+  - Integration tests and where
   - UI Tests
-  - What is the max. time to execute tests?
+  - What is the max. time allowed to execute tests?
   - How integrated are they in our CI/CD pipeline?

 ---